imTigger/laravel-job-status/README.md

 #### 6. Setup dedicated database connection (optional)

-Laravel support only one transcation per database connection,
+Laravel support only one transcation per database connection.

 All changes made by JobStatus are also within transaction and therefore invisible to other connnections (e.g. progress page)

+If your job will update progress within transaction, copy your connection in `config/database.php` under another name like `'mysql-job-status'` with same config.

+Then set your connection to `'database_connection' => 'mysql-job-status'` in `config/job-status.php`

 ### Usage